Elan0r/Bloodhound_custom_queries/README.md

 -----------

-Find All Users with an SPN/Find all Kerberoastable Users with passwords last set less than 5 years ago.
+Find All Users with an SPN.
+(Kerberoastable)
 ```cypher
 MATCH (n:User)WHERE n.hasspn=true RETURN n.name, n.pwdlastset
 ```
+Find all Kerberoastable Users with passwords last set less than 5 years ago.
 Kerberoastable User and when PW last set in epochtime -> use a converter https://www.epochconverter.com/batch
 ```cypher
 MATCH (u:User) WHERE u.hasspn=true AND u.pwdlastset < (datetime().epochseconds - (1825 * 86400)) AND NOT u.pwdlastset IN [-1.0, 0.0] RETURN u.name, u.pwdlastset order by u.pwdlastset